turing-knowledge-graphs/meet-ups/symposium-2025.md

 - **When:** September 12th 2025 (09:30am-6:00pm BST, with coffee and set-up from 9:00am)
 - **Where:** [City St George's, University of London](https://www.citystgeorges.ac.uk/), Lecture Theatre C309, Tait Building.
 How to get to [Tait building](https://goo.gl/maps/DkxQcdR5fSyuy1hy9).
 How to get to the [C309](https://bit.ly/symposium-video-getting-to-c309) area.
 - **Format:** up to 100 participants <ins>in person</ins>.
-- **Registration:** £10 students, £20 regular via [City estore](https://www.citystgeorges.ac.uk/news-and-events/events/2025/september/4th-annual-symposium-of-the-turing-interest-group-on-knowledge-graphs).
+- **Registration:** £10 students, £20 regular via [City estore](https://www.citystgeorges.ac.uk/news-and-events/events/2025/september/4th-annual-symposium-of-the-turing-interest-group-on-knowledge-graphs) (only for in-person attendance).
 - **Sponsors:** TBC
 <!--- **Photos:** TBA -->
 <!-- **Call for presentations and posters:** (now closed)